William J. Brennan Jr.

 William Joseph Brennan Jr. (April 25, 1906 – July 24, 1997) was an American lawyer and jurist who served as an Associate Justice of the Supreme Court of the United States from 1956 to 1990.
-He was the seventh-longest serving justice in Supreme Court history, and known for being a leader of the U.S. Supreme Court's liberal wing.
+He was the eighth-longest serving justice in Supreme Court history, and was known for being a leader of the Court's liberal wing.

-Born in Newark, New Jersey, Brennan studied economics at the University of Pennsylvania, then attended Harvard Law School.
+Born to Irish immigrant parents in Newark, New Jersey, Brennan studied economics at the University of Pennsylvania and then attended Harvard Law School.
 He entered private legal practice in New Jersey and served in the U.S. Army during World War II.
 He was appointed in 1951 to the Supreme Court of New Jersey.
 Shortly before the 1956 presidential election, President Dwight D. Eisenhower used a recess appointment to place Brennan on the Supreme Court.
 Brennan won Senate confirmation the following year.
 He remained on the Court until his retirement in 1990, and was succeeded by David Souter.

 On the Supreme Court, Brennan was known for his outspoken progressive views, including opposition to the death penalty as he dissented in more than 1,400 cases in which the Supreme Court refused to review a death sentence, and support for abortion rights and gay rights.
-He authored several landmark case opinions, including Baker v.
-Carr (1962), establishing that the apportionment of legislative districts is a justiciable issue, Eisenstadt v.
-Baird (1972), which made contraception legal for unmarried people and helped solidify the sexual revolution, Craig v.
-Boren (1976) which established that laws which discriminate on the basis of sex are subject to heightened scrutiny under the Equal Protection Clause, and New York Times Co. v.
-Sullivan (1964), which required "actual malice" in libel suits brought by public officials.
+He authored numerous landmark case opinions, including: Baker v.
+Carr (1962), establishing that the apportionment of legislative districts is a justiciable issue; New York Times Co. v.
+Sullivan (1964), which required "actual malice" in libel suits brought by public officials; Eisenstadt v.
+Baird (1972), which established a legal right to contraception for unmarried people and helped solidify the sexual revolution; and Craig v.
+Boren (1976) which established that laws which discriminate on the basis of sex are subject to heightened scrutiny under the Equal Protection Clause.

-Due to his ability to shape a variety of wide opinions and "bargain" for votes in many cases, he was considered to be among the Court's most influential members.
-Justice Antonin Scalia called Brennan "probably the most influential Justice of the [20th] century."
+Due to his ability to shape a wide variety of opinions and bargain for votes in many cases, he was considered to be among the Court's most influential members.
+Associate Justice Antonin Scalia, who served alongside Brennan between 1986 and 1990, called Brennan "probably the most influential Justice of the [20th] century."